Antsthebul/rtagg/README.md

 - JSON

 #### Purpose
-Inspired by Terraform, rtgen is a CLI tool to easily aggregate various files homogenous file types to create a single file.
-Rather than having an extremely verbose file, due to repeating object definitions, you can create a template, and "compile" to a single file, aggregating small, modularized files, to help make your codebase much more maintainable.
+Inspired by Terraform, **rtgen** is a CLI tool to easily aggregate various homogenous file types to produce a single, complete file.
+Rather than having an extremely verbose file, due to repeating object definitions, **rtgen** allows you to create a template, and "compile" to a single file, from smaller, modularized files, which results in much more maintable codebase.

 ### Usage
  Follow these steps or run the example